cambridge-collection/cambridge-collection.github.io/docs/arch-overview.md

 ## Getting Started

-Have a look at the cudl-viewer repo: [https://github.com/cambridge-collection/cudl-viewer](https://github.com/cambridge-collection/cudl-viewer)
+Have a look at the cudl-viewer repo: [https://github.com/cambridge-collection/cudl-viewer](https://github.com/cambridge-collection/cudl-viewer) and some [instructions on setting up a local version of the viewer](setup-local-viewer.md) to try out.
-We still have some work to get an easy all in one build, so you may have a talk to us so we can let you know which branch to use.
-But you should be able to start up with the test data on the main branch.

-For more details see: [setup-local-viewer.md](setup-local-viewer.md)
+Or if you want to go further and build a full platform on AWS you can take a look at our [Terraform instructions](https://github.com/cambridge-collection/cudl-terraform).

-## OPTIONAL Enhancements
+## Optional Enhancements

 We also have a content loader which edits the data in the source folder, allowing non-expert users to edit items and collections and these changes are reflected a few seconds later on the processed data + linked viewer website.
-See our [content-editor.md](content-editor.md) section for more info.
+See our [content-editor](content-editor.md) section for more info.

 ![CDCP Intro - Content loader (1).svg](images%2FCDCP%20Intro%20-%20Content%20loader%20%281%29.svg)

-We also have an extension to the processing flow to allow automatic generation of transcriptions by using the IIIF manifest the platform provides to read into the Transkribus Expert client, and export in TEI format.
-Code for this is also under our pipeline terraform: [https://github.com/cambridge-collection/cudl-terraform](https://github.com/cambridge-collection/cudl-terraform)
+We also have an extension to the processing flow to allow automatic generation of transcriptions by [Transkribus](https://www.transkribus.org/).
+Code for this is also under our Terraform repository: [https://github.com/cambridge-collection/cudl-terraform](https://github.com/cambridge-collection/cudl-terraform)

 ![CDCP Intro - Transkribus.svg](images%2FCDCP%20Intro%20-%20Transkribus.svg)